tree-sitter/tree-sitter/docs/section-2-using-parsers.md

 #### Fields

 In general, it's a good idea to make patterns more specific by specifying field names associated with child nodes.
-For example, this pattern would match an `assignment_expression` node whose *left* child is a `member_expression`, whose `object` is a `call_expression`.
+For example, this pattern would match an `assignment_expression` node whose *left* child is a `member_expression` with a `call_expression` for its `object`.

 ```
 (assignment_expression